 Project manager: Andrea Zampetti

-Andrea was previously an ESR in Prof. Cacialli’s group, carrying out research focused on organic semiconductors for NIR optoelectronic applications funded by the Marie Curie Initial Training Network OSNIRO.
+Andrea was previously an ESR in Prof. Cacialli’s group, carrying out research focused on organic semiconductors for NIR optoelectronic applications funded by the Marie Curie Innovative Training Network OSNIRO.

 Early Stage Researcher: Giuseppe Carnicella

 Giuseppe works on the fabrication and optical characterization of photonic structures.

 Tecla works on the investigation of fundamental optical properties of supramolecularly engineered materials incorporating photonic crystals.